Determine the currently protected area

 - In the Suitability column, for Built-up, click the value, type 1, and press Enter.

-Crop land is also less important in this analysis, so you will give it a low value of 2.
+Crop land is also less important in this analysis, so you'll give it a low value of 2.

 - In the Suitability column, for Cropland, click the value, type 2, and press Enter.

-Bare or sparsely vegetated areas are also less important, so you will give that class a value of 3.
+Bare or sparsely vegetated areas are also less important, so you'll give that class a value of 3.

 - In the Suitability column, for Bare or sparse vegetation, click the value, type 3, and press Enter.